-In written art, h.u.e has three broad areas of interest: storytelling, creative writing, and community development.
+In written art, h.u.e has three broad areas of interest: creative writing, live storytelling, and community development.

 Poetry and prose have appeared in: